 P27A Guitar Power Amplifier Board

 The power amp (like the previous version) is loosely based on the 60 Watt amp previously published (Project 03/ 3A).
-Other modifications include the short circuit protection - the two little groups of components including Q4 and Q5.
+Other modifications include the current limiting protection - the two little groups of components including Q4 and Q5.
 This version is not significantly different from the original, but has adjustable bias, and is designed to provide a 'constant current' (i.e. high impedance) output to the speakers - this is achieved using R23 and R26.
 Note that with this arrangement, the gain will change depending on the load impedance, with lower impedances giving lower power amp gain.
 This is not a problem, so may safely be ignored.
-Note that R16..R19 are shown as 0.1 or 0.22 ohm and are 0.1 ohm in the photo.
+Note that R16...R19 are shown as 0.22Ω but are 0.1Ω in the photo.
 A higher resistance improves current sharing.
-Feel free to use either value, but R20 & R21 must be 0.1 ohm or the current limiters may reduce power.
+R20 & R21 should be 0.22Ω to allow the current limiters to perform properly.

 Figure 2 - Power Amplifier (P27A)